 - Low-calorie sweetener

 Mechanism of Action

 Miraculin is a glycosylated protein (7) that acts on the human sweet taste receptor of the tongue (hT1R2, hT1R3).
 It binds only in acidic conditions, which allows it to convert sour stimuli to sweet (8).
 The effects last one to two hours, although the intensity declines with time (9).
-It alters taste in primates but not in rodents (8).
-The maximum taste-modifying activity was observed at pH 3.0, which allows two key histidine residues to take on charge that facilitate cooperative binding, dimerization and miraculin-to-receptor binding in an acidic environment (10).
+Miraculin alters taste in primates but not in rodents (8), with the maximum taste-modifying activity observed at pH 3.0, which allows two key histidine residues to take on charge that facilitate cooperative binding, dimerization and miraculin-to-receptor binding in an acidic environment (10).
 Only the dimeric and tetrameric forms of miraculin are active (11).
 In weakly acidic environment, it acts as a positive allosteric modulator; and as an antagonist at neutral pH, where it can inhibit the activity of other sweeteners including sucrose, saccharine and aspartame (8).

 Results from another study suggest that miraculin binds hT1R2-hT1R3 as an antagonist at neutral pH and changes into an agonist at acidic pH (13).

 Compounds isolated from the stem of Synsepalum dulcificum inhibit the proliferation of A375.S2 human melanoma cells via their free radical scavenging activity and by inhibiting tyrosinase (3).

 Compounds isolated from Synsepalum dulcificum have antioxidant activity.
 Theoretically, they may interfere with the actions of chemotherapy drugs, such as doxorubicin and platinum compounds.